JanhaviS29/My-personal-Portfolio/Contributing.md

 How to contribute ?

-Add any static elements in HTML or CSS
+1) Add any static elements in HTML or CSS in the index.html or contact.html file
-Recheck the code
+2) Recheck the code
-Recheck your code and push request ( Wrong syntax code can be rejected ) .
+3) Recheck your code and push request ( Wrong syntax code can be rejected ) .
-You done with your contribution , Celebrate !!
+4) You done with your contribution , Celebrate !!